-- With some exceptions
+26% Always

-- 28 Always
+17% With some exceptions

-- 11 Little or no expectation for position to rotate
+49% Other, or no expectation for position to rotate through all members

-In 50 districts, the vice chair is expected to move into the chair position.
-Ninety-one percent of the districts have a vice chair position.
+In general, the vice chair is expected to move into the chair position.
+Thirty-five percent of the districts have a formal policy or procedure on board chair rotation; the remainder have an informal practice.